enemonsieur/offis_repo/PROJECTS/VIsual NP/Seminar -  Retinal Prothesis Why is it so hard to build them.md

 5. The RGCs are further subdived into ON and OFF cells, that depending on the light stimuli in the eyes, can actually be activated or deactivated
 6. Further, a lot of modulation also arise from amacrine and other cells In the end, the signal that reaches the RP has little to do with the original light signal in intensity or color.
-7. Retinotrophy changes (some studie says no other yes)
+7. Retinotrophy changes (some studies says no other yes)

 One of the way of stimulating that is to stimulate direclty from the cells in the subretinal here(point) like the bipolar cells, before there's this signal processing.
 But because they are deeper in the eyes, they could damage the retina, and also don't dissipate heat enough.